 iCloud exemplifies seamless syncing across iDevices.
 So, you can count on it to automatically sync your contacts with other devices linked with the same account.
 However, there are times when the noted cloud service goes berserk, failing to get the job done miserably.
 When this chaotic syncing takes center stage, your contacts either disappear all of a sudden or your address book gets altogether messed up.
-But there is no need to fret over this age-old problem as I’ve lined up various ways to fix iPhone contacts not syncing to iCloud.
+But there is no need to fret over this age-old problem as I’ve lined up various ways to fix iPhone contacts not syncing to iCloud after the iOS 18 software update.

 What’s preventing your iPhone contacts from syncing with iCloud?
 Though the sluggish internet connection is always the prime suspect, things like low iCloud storage, software glitches, and server issues could also be very much in the fray.
 Thus, we will need to look into the iCloud contacts syncing issue from many perspectives and look for viable ways to fix them.